How do I stop my small dog from guarding me?

 Obviously we love lap dogs, and it’s not a bad thing to hold and cuddle them.
 That’s one of the reasons we love dogs!

 However, we should not hold or cuddle our dogs when they are acting insecure or aggressive.
 Doing so encourages the wrong behavior.
-If you hold a dog when he’s growling, he is rewarded for growling.
-If you hold a dog when he’s insecure, you are reinforcing the insecurity.
+If you hold a dog when he’s growling, he is not learning a more appropriate behavior.
+He thinks the barking is OK when it’s not.

 Block your dog from guarding you

 If you set your dog on the ground, he might sit at your feet and guard you from there.
 Or, he might keep trying to jump back onto the couch or onto your lap where he feels more powerful.

 If he jumps onto your lap, set him back on the ground.

 If he tries to jump on the couch, block him with your arm or leg.
 Push him off if needed.

 If he sits at your feet, put his leash on him and tether him to a chair across the room.